 From that wire I got the go ahead to move the design into visual UI.
 Around the same time I got another project related to live classes.
 I realized that although lessons and live classes were different things, we could utilize the same design work.
 Happy to naturally see the bigger picture, I added that second project into my giant Photoshop document.

 Here is the redesign of the main lessons page that I completed.
 To see the whole prototype and all of the versions of pages go to https://retrofit.invisionapp.com/share/CNBH031A6#/screens/231566505.

 To help with everything running smoothly, I engaged the lead coaches and asked them their feedback on how to best launch this test.
 They told me what coaches would want to know and what to expect.
-I was given time on our monthly company wide meeting to present what I was doing.
+I was given time on our monthly company-wide meeting to present what I was doing to all coaches.
 I anticipated questions and wrote out detailed templates for coaches to communicate with their users about what was going on.

 I told them I would be sending all this information out in a follow up email and fielded questions at the end of the meeting.
 Everything went smoothly and coaches were excited to be involved in the process.